 What courses will I take?

 The following courses are included in the CompTIA Certificate program.
 You will progress through the program through a series of detailed and engaging video lessons and assessments through the OnlineExpert platform from LearnKey.
-The CompTIA program has a total of 34 credits. test
+The CompTIA program has a total of 34 credits.

 |Course ID||Course Name||Credit Hours|